DCRG-Bristol/pim/README.md

 ## Troubleshooting

 Because there's no standard directory structure for a Matlab package, automatically adding paths can get a bit messy.
-When mpm downloads a package, it adds a single folder within that package to your Matlab path.
+When pip downloads a package, it adds a single folder within that package to your Matlab path.
 If there are no `*.m` files in the package's base directory, it looks in folders called 'bin', 'src', 'lib', or 'code' instead.
 You can specify the name of an internal directory by passing in an `-n` or `internaldir` argument.
 To install a package without modifying any s, set `--nos`.
 Or to add _all_ subfolders in a package to the , set `--alls`.

 pim keeps track of the packages it's downloaded in a file called `pim.mat`, within each installation directory.

 ## Requirements

 pim should work cross-platform on versions Matlab 2014b and later.
-Also note that, starting with Matlab 2022, you may see a warning when using pim, as Matlab includes a built-in command of the same name (used for installing Matlab products).
-You may need to rename the file `pim.m` to something else, and then rename the function name on line 1 of this file to match, as well as the line containing "help pim".